gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ![](/wp-content/uploads/gij-gitserver-reindex-log-error.png)

 For encountered errors when indexing, open the logs via Actions ➜ View log.
-Copy the message log and submit this to us thru [gijsupport@gitkraken.com](mailto:gijsupport@gitkraken.com) for analysis.
+Copy the message log and submit this to us thru [gijsupport@gitkraken.com](mailto:gijsupport@gitkraken.com) or via [Support portal](/git-integration-for-jira-data-center/gij-self-hosted-contact-support/) for analysis.
 For the above example error, there are several factors that caused this error – the Git service is down, no internet connection, the webhook has changed or the personal access token has expired.

-## Indexing queue list
+### Indexing queue list

 On the next indexing run, the finished tasks for some repository are removed from the queue.
 This is regardless of the reindex trigger whether scheduled, webhook or manual.
 The max age for old finished tasks is 1 hour (see below).